andreaso-tester/andreaso-tester/README.md

 Comic strip taken from https://xkcd.com/722/ .

-This is the master branch.
+This is the main branch.